The Amazon rainforest: the world's most important ecosystem

 - A variety of infrastructure projects

 What we do know is that deforestation and forest degradation weaken the capacity of the remaining forest to produce rain.
 As a result, up to 65 percent of the Amazon is in danger of turning into savannah in the course of the next 50 years.
-We also know that if all approved and planned industrial and infrastructure projects are realised, half of the Amazon rainforest will disappear.
+We also know that if all approved and planned industrial and infrastructure projects are carried out, half of the Amazon rainforest will disappear.